vincedarley/cewe-layout/docs/PHOTOBOOK_STRUCTURE.md

 | Last-1 | N-2 | `normalpage` | Last content page | **PDF Page N-1** |
 | Last | 0 | `emptypage` or `EMPTY` | Inside back cover (blank page) | **Not in PDF** |

 **Note**: The back cover fullcover page (1st in list) contains both back cover AND front cover areas positioned on the same spread.
+And the 4th "0" empty page is where the contents of page 1 actually goes in xml, using the usual x-offset aspect applied to the contents of any odd-numbered page.

 ### Key Points